christopher-caldwell/red-five/README.md

 A Redis dashboard that aims to be easy on the eyes, and easy to use.

+## Screenshots

+It's impossible to do a live demo, as there would need to be a running Redis server, roles, auth etc.

+As a result, a collection of screens can be found [here](./docs/screenshots.md) to illustrate how the app looks when running.

 ## Highlights

 Browser based dashboard powered by Node that lets you see into your Redis instances.